Quiet neighborhoods in Lisbon (with local markets and cafés)

 Alcântara also has its share of tucked-away eateries.
 Taberna Sal Grosso is a local favourite for hearty Portuguese dishes like slow-cooked pork cheeks or baked cod.
 For something lighter, Village Underground Lisboa (made from stacked shipping containers and double-decker buses) serves casual lunches and doubles as a co-working and art space.

-Alcântara is best enjoyed at an unhurried pace.
+Alcântara is best enjoyed at an calm pace.
 Browse the shops, pause to watch an artist at work, take photos of the bridge from unusual angles, then settle into a café where you can see the light shift on the water.
-By the time you leave, you’ll feel like you’ve seen a version of Lisbon that hasn’t been polished for instagram - and that’s exactly the charm.

 LX Factory